Tests & Results

 You should only attend one of these hospital clinics for an urgent blood test if:

 The blood form is a requirement for your appointment so please remember to bring it along.
-If you have not received a blood form, but have been instructed to attend a hospital clinic, please contact your GP practice directly before attending.
+If you have not received a blood form, but have been instructed to attend a hospital clinic, please contact the hospital to request this directly before attending.

 Samples

-If you have been asked to collect a sample pot AND form by the clinician please use the INTERCOM to inform us that you are here to drop off your sample.
+If you have been asked to collect a sample pot AND form by the clinician please see a member of our team on the front desk

 Results of Tests and Investigations